-rt-ispace (Intelligent Space) is a fun research project that I am using to explore what can be done with augmented reality in the real world.
+rt-ispace (Intelligent Space) is a fun spare-time research project that I am using to explore what can be done with augmented reality in the real world.
 It brings together many software components to realize my vision of a world where every space is augmented with virtual objects – holograms or whatever you want to call them.
 Augmentations could be as simple as information displays (advertising does come to mind sadly), virtual objects with which someone can interact or replacing large parts of real spaces with augmentations that greatly improve on the original world.
 Yes, the idea is that rt-ispace will make the world a better place…

 From an implementation perspective, rt-ispace is the combination of a few separate components: